THE WARDEN AND FELLOWS OF ST PAUL’S COLLEGE

-St Paul’s College necessarily collects your personal information in the course of carrying out its role as an independent residential college within the University.
-PLEASE READ THIS POLICY to ensure that you are aware of the purposes for which your personal information is collected, and may be used or disclosed.
+St Paul’s College (the College) necessarily collects your Personal Information in the course of carrying out its role as an independent residential college within the University of Sydney, and related activities including the provision of accommodation and function spaces to other guests.
+PLEASE READ THIS POLICY to ensure that you are aware of the purposes for which your Personal Information is collected, and may be used or disclosed.

-As an independent and private institution the College respects the privacy of your personal information.
+The College respects the privacy of your Personal Information.
 The College is bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth).

-The information collected is about residents or potential residents and their parents or guardians, job applicants, staff members, volunteers, alumni, donors, contractors and other people who come into contact with the College.
+The information collected is about residents or potential residents and their parents or guardians, job applicants, staff members, volunteers, alumni, donors, Events and Stays clients, contractors and other people who come into contact with the College.

 The information is collected by the College on application forms (for example, for entry to College and for scholarships), enrolment or subscriptions forms for resident or alumni programmes or events, when receiving applications or bookings for provision of sponsorship, donations, grants, conferencing, accommodation and external events, when interviewing or meeting with residents or prospective residents and their parents and guardians, and when recording resident or alumni events held within College or in which residents or alumni participate outside of College.